marcel-dempers/docker-development-youtube-series/kubernetes/datree/README.md

 ### Schema validation

-Datree kan also check if our YAML matches the target Kubernetes version schema.
+Datree can also check if our YAML matches the target Kubernetes version schema.
 For example, our Ingress YAML is a newer version of Kubernetes

 ```